 This post contains affiliate links.

-There’s nothing better than a cup of hot tea when your sick, so it was the perfect addition to my Cough, Cold, and Flu Care Package.
+There's nothing better than a cup of hot tea when you're sick, so it was the perfect addition to this Cough, Cold, and Flu Care Package.

-- Cough, Cold & Flu Care Package Printable (get it at the end of the post)
+- Care Package Printable (get it at the end of the post)

 - card stock